codepo8/developer-advocacy-handbook/travel-and-conference-participation.md

 Try to be at the event when it starts and take part.
 Look at other presenters and see what they are doing.
-Talk to the people at the booths there, you know how boring that job can be.
+Talk to the people at the booths there - you know how boring that job can be.
 The more you soak up before your talk the more you can bring in later.
 How cool is it to remind the audience of something you heard in another presentation at the same event?
 How happy are sponsors when you mention what they show on their